roblevintennis/guest-posts/articles/the-little-button-that-could.md

 I'm sure you've seen the venerable [TodoMVC](https://todomvc.com) project and how many framework implementations have been created for it.
 Similarly, wouldn't it be nice to have a UI component library of primitives available for many frameworks?
 Taking a good year to build a custom design system is quickly falling out of favor and company's are seriously questioning design system's ROI.

 The vision of [AgnosticUI](https://github.com/AgnosticUI/agnosticui) is to have a framework agnostic way to build design systems quickly that are not tied down to a particular framework.
 If you happen to feel compelled to get involved, the project is still very early and approachable and I’d certainly love some help.
 Plus, if you’ve went through the above tutorial, you basically now know exactly how AgnosticUI works!

+_The source code for this article is at https://github.com/roblevintennis/guest-posts/tree/the-little-button-that-could-series on the `the-little-button-that-could-series` branch.
+You can `git clone git@github.com:roblevintennis/guest-posts.git` and switch to that branch if you'd prefer to move faster or reference working code._